firebase/firebase-tools/src/firestore/README.md

 ```
 ## Fetching your current configuration from the console

-Run `firebase firestore:indexes` to get a JSON export of your current firestore indexes from the currently selected project.
+Run `firebase firestore:indexes` to get a JSON list of all deployed indexes from the currently selected project.
 You can copy them into your
 firestore.indexes.json file to test locally.

 ## Deploy an index configuration